 - Ferry travel on a Philippine setting is far more different from that of American or European standard in sea travel .
 Why so? head further to learn more about it.

 - Be prepared.
 Do some research about Philippine culture, tradition, the settings, its people, and most importantly the weather (click it here).

 - Island hopping via ferry boat is generally safe by standard, so need not to worry.
-It can be tiring and boring especially during long voyage, but rest assured that upon arrival on each and every destination you will be awed with what the island can offer.
+It can be tiring and boring especially during long voyage, but rest assured that upon arrival on each and every destination you will be awed with what every island can offer.